cockroachlabs/workshop_labs/CDC-changefeed/README.md

 ## Lab 2 - Insert data and check incoming kafka records

-In the Consumer terminal, stop the current process and start the consumer again listening to topic `pets`, the name of the table.
+In the Kafka terminal, stop the current process and start the consumer again this time listening to topic `pets`, the name of the table.

 ```bash
 bin/kafka-console-consumer.sh --topic pets --from-beginning --bootstrap-server localhost:9092